 Path to function: Management > API keys

-This page allows the creation and management of the keys you can use with the OpenAthens REST API, including the API connector for local authentication and Fetching statistics reports via the API.
+This page allows the creation and management of the keys you can use with the OpenAthens REST API, including the API connector for local authentication and add-on options such as Fetching statistics reports via the API.

 At the moment there are three permission levels an API key can be given to restrict what it can do: